 Neither the FBI nor its contributors are responsible for the content of any off-site pages that are referenced by or that reference the FBI’s website(s).
 The user specifically acknowledges that neither the FBI nor its contributors are responsible for any defamatory, offensive, misleading, or illegal conduct of other users, links, or third parties and that the risk of injury from the foregoing rests entirely with the user.
 Links from the FBI’s website(s) to other sites or from other sites to the FBI’s website(s) do not constitute an endorsement by the FBI.
 These links are for convenience only.
 It is the responsibility of the user to evaluate the content and usefulness of information obtained from other sites.

 H. Disclaimer for FBI Information

-All information provided by the FBI on this homepage is made available to provide immediate access for the convenience of interested persons.
+All information provided by the FBI on this website or related subdomains is made available to provide immediate access for the convenience of interested persons.
 While the FBI believes the information to be reliable, human or mechanical error remains a possibility.
 Therefore, the FBI does not guarantee the accuracy, completeness, timeliness, or correct sequencing of the information.
 Neither the FBI, nor any of the sources of the information, shall be responsible for any error or omission, or for the use of, or the results obtained from the use of, this information.